London cable car: Criticisms

 Critics of the cable car have dismissed it as an impractical transport solution, which will appeal to tourists at peak times but is unlikely to attract a large number of cross-river locals or commuters due to its location and the cost of tickets.
-It was similarly labelled a "white elephant".
+The Guardian suggested in 2013 it was a "white elephant".
 There has also been criticism of the project's £24 million-plus cost to taxpayers, caused by a budget overrun.
-Boris Johnson, the former Mayor of London, had said the cost of the scheme would not be underwritten by taxpayers.

 The cable car's location has also caused controversy, with advocates of walking and cycling favouring a Sustrans-sponsored plan for a walking and cycling bridge east of Tower Bridge between Rotherhithe and Canary Wharf.

 The scheme was also criticised because the original sponsorship contract forbade the use of funds from Israel, which the United Arab Emirates did not recognise diplomatically at that time.
 It imposed restrictions on "(i) any Competitor; or (ii) any person who is a national of, or who is registered, incorporated, established or whose principal place of business is in a country with which the United Arab Emirates does not at the date of this Contract or at any relevant point during the Term maintain diplomatic relations."
 The contract also forbade the mayor or Transport for London from criticising the governments or royal families of the United Arab Emirates, or the contract.
 The clause regarding Israel was later removed.